Tutor Support Included

 You will be assessed regularly through assignments marked by your tutor and at the end with the mock exams.

-There are two tiers in GCSE combined science – foundation tier and higher tier.
+There are two tiers in GCSE combined science – the foundation tier and the higher tier.
 The structure of the exams is the same for both tiers, but different exam papers are given.
-You must take the same tier for all three parts of the triple award, and you must take all exams in the same exam series.
+You must take the same tier for all three parts of the triple award, and you must take all six exams in the same exam series.

 About the biology exams